 “The leadership course was really important during the pandemic,” said Hamilton.
 “Every leader can improve on soft skills of leadership, especially during uncertain times and as information is changing rapidly.
 You want to make sure you build trust with your team.
 One of the most important parts of leadership is knowing how to adjust your leadership depending on what you’re dealing with.
 I think the technical part of leadership is easier to grasp than the soft part, which is the hardest but, also, the most effective.”

 “Prior to COVID, we had huddles with our teams twice a week,” explained Hamilton.
 “We adjusted to huddles twice a day due to the amount of information, and we worked to make sure we were transparent and that everyone knew the latest information available.
 We took the approach of transparency, and that built a lot of trust within the team during a time that was really uncertain for everyone—professionally and personally.
 We learned quickly that more information was much better than being in the dark.
 We were also open that we know the information may have changed from the last huddle.”

 “Healthcare is a business, and learning the business of medicine truly puts healthcare professionals in a position to help thousands of patients with a single decision.
 It also helps them to take on leadership roles, to gain a seat at the table and to be more impactful in their organizations,” said Kim Saxton, faculty coordinator of the Graduate Certificate in Medical Management and clinical professor of marketing.
 “Learning the language of business allows healthcare professionals to affect change in their organizations.”

-The Kelley School of Business also offers an MBA specifically for physicians, called the Business of Medicine Physician MBA.
-For more information on this program, head here.
+The Kelley School of Business also offers the Physician MBA, an MBA specifically for physicians.
+For more information on this program, click here.